 Physical Differences That Impact Accident Severity

 Beyond the legal matters, the physical differences between a semi-truck and a passenger car can significantly impact the situation.
-These can have an effect on the legal outcome of your case, such as the amount of compensation you are due, but they can also affect your life with severe consequences.
-When it comes to the physical impacts, the main things to keep in mind are:
+These can affect the legal outcome of your case, such as the amount of compensation you are due, but they can also affect your life with severe consequences.
+That’s why it’s essential to understand how to maximize compensation by documenting everything, seeking proper medical care, and working with an experienced attorney who can advocate for your full recovery.

 - Braking Distances and Blind Spots – It’s also important to remember that a truck driver has more things to consider when interacting with traffic than a passenger car does.
 Because of their size and weight, trucks require more time and space to brake, and they have more blind spots because of their size.
 This makes it harder for them to see the traffic around them.